-Philo Sidney Miner was born on 25 Mar 1838 in Kinsman Township, Trumbull County, Ohio.
+Philo Sidney Miner was born 25 Mar 1838 in Kinsman Township, Trumbull County, Ohio.
 His parents were Philo Sidney MINER Sr. and Sophia L. POLLY.
 It appears that Philo Sidney Jr went by Sidney.
-Registered class 1 in the draft 1 Jul 1863 still living in Kinsman, Trumbull, Ohio.
+Registered class 1 in the draft 1 Jul 1863, still living in Kinsman, Trumbull, Ohio.
 He married Calista Jane LATTA on 4 May 1869 in Cass County Nebraska.
 Philo Sidney died on 12 Jun 1911 in Fowler, Fresno, California.

 Calista Jane Latta was born on 11 Nov 1849 in Cincinnati Ohio.
 Calista’s name is spelled a variety of ways in different censuses: Calista, Clystia, Christie, Celeste, Clista and Lista.
 Her parents were Robert McConaha LATTA and Letitia JOHNSTON.
 Calista was living in Township 4, Fresno County, California in the 1910 census.